stack-99/monitor-app/README.md

 Mobile application Xamarin (2021)

 # Learning and using Xamarin for the first time
-- Mobile app to help control and monitor the backend system
+- Mobile app to help control and monitor the backend system (WIP)

 # Prerequisites
 - Download Visual Studio and Xamarin packages